MicrosoftDocs/fabric-docs/docs/real-time-analytics/database-management.md

 ## Stored functions

 This feature allows you to create or alter an existing function using the `.create-or-alter` `function` command, which stores it in the database metadata.
 If the function with the provided *functionName* doesn't exist in the database metadata, the command creates a new function.
-Otherwise, the named function will be changed.
+Otherwise, the named function is changed.

 For more information, see [Create stored functions](create-functions.md)